 2. Capture attention with video formats that build awareness

-- Create separate campaigns for each format to maximize your campaign’s impact and efficiency.
+- Create multiple campaigns using different formats to maximize your campaign's impact and efficiency.

 Why: Using multiple formats gives you more opportunity to serve the best ad to the right user at the right time.

 |Format||Bumper||Skippable In-Stream||Non-Skippable In-stream|

 |Description||Your bumper video ad is 6 seconds or shorter and plays before, during, or after another video.
 Viewers do not have the option to skip the ad.||Your skippable in-stream ad plays before, during, or after other videos.
 After 5 seconds, the viewer has an option to skip the ad.||Your non-skippable in-stream ad plays before, during or after another video.
 Viewers do not have the option to skip the ad.
 Non-skips are 15 seconds or shorter, with the exception of most of Europe, Mexico, Singapore, India and Malaysia, which can support up to 20 seconds.|

 |How do you decide if it’s the right fit||If you have a short message 6 seconds or less AND want greater unique reach.||You have a longer message AND want greater unique reach.
 As a best practice, keep your video 30 seconds or less.||If you want your target audience to watch your entire message.
 Best at driving awareness lift.|

 - Read more about how to create effective video ad creatives using the ABCD framework.